-With the advent of project planning software, the project can be measured effectively when everyone is filling in timesheets.
+With the advent of timesheet software, the project can be measured effectively when everyone is filling in timesheets.
 Data is autopopulated, dependencies are tracked, reporting is up-to-date.
 Keeping timesheets up-to-date is akin to keeping your project visibility in real-time.
-(To learn how to use online timesheets, check out our features page which offers more details.)

 Pro-Tip: Explain the value of your tools reporting capabilities to your team.
 While it won’t motivate every member instantly, it will help to create a cultural buy-in on the importance of team accountability.
 If one person is consistently neglecting their timesheets, that can impact the entire team’s ability to assess the progress of the project.

 We hope you learned a thing or two about the value of timesheets as well as some tricks you can bring back to your team.
 Thanks for watching!